 The Mineral Resource information contained in this document was prepared and first disclosed under the 2004 edition of the JORC Code.
 The Mineral Resource has not been updated to comply with the 2012 edition of the JORC Code (JORC Code 2012) on the basis that there has been no material change to the information since it was last reported.
-Any updated mineral resources will be declared in compliance with the JORC Code 2012.
+Any updated Mineral Resources will be declared in compliance with the 2012 JORC Code.
+It is likely the Mineral Resource would report reduced tonnage when issued in compliance with the 2012 JORC Code.

-The information relating to Mineral Resources and Exploration results has been compiled under the supervision of Mr John Vinar.
-Mr John Vinar is a member of the Australasian Institute of Mining and Metallurgy (MAusIMM) and has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity to which he is undertaking to qualify as a competent person as defined in the 2004 edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
-Mr Vinar was a full-time employee of Mindax, supervising the Mineral Resource work completed by Optiro Pty Ltd and consents to the inclusion in the release of the matters based on his information in the form and context in which it appears.
+The information relating to Mineral Resources and Exploration results has been compiled under the supervision of Mr Paul Blackney.
+Mr Blackney is a Member of the Australasian Institute of Mining and Metallurgy (MAusIMM) and has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity to which he is undertaking to qualify as a competent person as defined in the 2004 edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
+Mr Blackney is a full-time employee of Optiro Pty Ltd and has reviewed the Mineral Resource work completed and consents to the inclusion in the release of the matters based on his information in the form and context in which it appears.